Confused by fit out or facilities jargon? Our glossary of common terms can help.

 A Cat-B fit out provides a home.
 It incorporates all the features of a Cat A project but includes all those features and services that reflect the specific needs of the organisation occupying the building.
-It will include interior architecture such as partitions and meeting rooms as well as organisational infrastructure such as IT, office furniture, storage systems and support services such as printers and copiers.
+It will include interior architecture such as partitions and meeting rooms as well as organisational infrastructures such as IT, office furniture, storage systems and support services such as printers and copiers.

-It will also include the primary finishes for the interior including carpets and flooring, fabrics, artwork, manifestations, user defined lighting and surfaces.
+It will also include the primary finishes for the interior including carpets and flooring, fabrics, artwork, manifestations, user-defined lighting and surfaces.
 It may also include audio-visual systems, break out space, cafes and planting.

-In some cases a developer may contribute to the cost of a Cat B fit out but the main driver is invariably the needs of a specific client occupant.
+In some cases, a developer may contribute to the cost of a Cat B fit out but the main driver is invariably the needs of a specific client occupant.

 A sketch of how an office design could look

 Co-working is where the same building is shared by people who work for different companies.
 Co-working tenants will sometimes have designated workstations and typically share other facilities such as meeting rooms and kitchens.

 A credenza is a modern desk form usually placed next to a wall as a secondary work surface to that of another desk in a typical private office.

 A company that procures furniture from manufacturers, often with preferred terms where price savings can be passed on to the client.

 Office design and build is not based on a specific form of fit out project but does offer a uniquely effective way of delivering projects more quickly and effectively.
 Design and build often offer the simplest way to develop and construct a new workplace.
 It is based on an arrangement in which you partner with one firm to design, manage and deliver the project rather than one in which you have to manage several relationships.